usefulalgorithm/usefulalgorithm/README.md

 - _Basictonalvocabulary_, by Surgeon
 - _ZAZEN BOYS III_, by ZAZEN BOYS
 - _Landscape from Memory_, by Rival Consoles
-- _Frances the Mute_, by The Mars Volta
 - _Black Man!_, by Teller Bank$, Wino Willy
 - _Iris Silver Mist_, by Jenny Hval